porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 #### Custom helper

-To reduce repetitive code you can write a custom helper function that wraps component in `PorscheDesignSystemProvider` and calls the `render` function of `react-testing-library`:
+To reduce repetitive code you can write a custom helper function that wraps a component in `PorscheDesignSystemProvider` and calls the `render` function of `react-testing-library`:

 ```tsx
 // helper.tsx